'Where's the bus station?' and other useful language lessons

 Old Man (casting his eyes blankly around the parking lot): Autogară??

-He spoke his final line, “There is no bus station (here),” with an exaggerated sense of solemnity.
+He spoke this final line, “There is no bus station,” with a pronounced air of resignation.
 It was as if he were telling me there was no god or no purpose to the universe.
+That of all of the achievements of the modern world, somehow -- alas -- they had never built a bus station in Borşa,

 Oh well, I thought, I guess there's no bus station.